carbon-language/carbon-lang/docs/project/teams/conduct_team.md

 The current members of this list are:

--   TBA
+-   Allison Poppe (@acpoppe on Discord and GitHub)
+-   Céline Dedaj (@celineausberlin on Discord and GitHub)
+-   Christopher Di Bella (@cjdb on Discord and GitHub)
+-   Lexi Bromfield (@lexinadia on Discord and @lexi-nadia on GitHub)
+-   flysand (@flysand on Discord and @flysand7 on GitHub)

-For more details, please see the
-[reporting conduct](/CODE_OF_CONDUCT.md#reporting-conduct) documentation.
+For more details on reporting conduct to the team, please see the [reporting conduct](/CODE_OF_CONDUCT.md#reporting-conduct) documentation.

 ## Team structure and updates